dusanbrankov/groove-logger/README.md

 chmod u+x groove-logger.sh
 ```

-3. Make the script executable and move it to one of your `PATH` directories for easy access:
+3. Move the script to one of your `PATH` directories for easy access:

 ```sh
 sudo mv groove-logger.sh /usr/local/bin/groove-logger